The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 -

-ONSENSUI99 is natural alkaline ion water sourced from 750m underground in Tarumizu City, Kagoshima Prefecture.
+ONSENSUI99 is natural alkaline hot spring water extracted from 750m underground in Tarumizu City, Kagoshima Prefecture.

 Its characteristics are: